michael-emmi/violat-artifact/artifact-instructions.md

 * These instructions: `/home/cav/README.md`.
 * The Violat tool paper submission: `/home/cav/violat-tool-paper.pdf`
+* A script to run examples from the tool paper: `/home/cav/run-examples.sh`
 * Violat’s source code: `/home/cav/Code/violat`.

 Violat is built mainly with Node.js and Java 8, and otherwise depends on Maven and Gradle.
 See Violat’s `README.md` for more information.